-The following represents the unaudited pro forma results of operations of Verigy for the years ended March, 2011 and 2012, as if the acquisition of Verigy had occurred on April 1, 2010.
+The following represents the unaudited pro forma results of operations of Verigy for the year ended March, 2012, as if the acquisition of Verigy had occurred on April 1, 2010.
 The pro forma information does not necessarily reflect the actual results of operations had the acquisition been consummated at April 1, 2010, nor is it necessarily indicative of future operating results.
 The pro forma information does not give effect to any potential revenue enhancements, cost synergies or other operating efficiencies that could result from the acquisition (other than those realized subsequent to the July 4, 2011 acquisition date).

 Yen (Millions)

 Year ended March 31, 2012

-Pro forma net sales 146,704 149,916
+Pro forma net sales 149,916

-Pro forma income (loss) before income taxes (2,599) (1,862)
+Pro forma income (loss) before income taxes (1,866)